 EVELYN’S STORY SO FAR

-Evelyn Whyte was born on 15th August 1884 in Lee, Kent, the sixth of the seven children of Lewisham-born Ruth Colman Jay (daughter of a bank clerk) and her husband, Bishopsgate-born Robert Whyte and South African merchant.
-She was educated at St Leonard’s School, St Andrews, Fife (like Lady Rhondda, albeit one year younger).
+Evelyn Whyte was born on 15th August 1884, at Pentland House, Old Road, Lee, Kent, the sixth of the seven children of Lewisham-born Ruth Colman Jay (daughter of a bank clerk) and her husband, Bishopsgate-born Robert Whyte and South African merchant.
+She was educated at St Leonards School, St Andrews, Fife (like Lady Rhondda, albeit one year younger).
 Her eldest sister Agnes, born 1877, entered the school in 1893.
 Evelyn’s address from 1912 to 1929 was 3 Lansdowne Place, Blackheath.

 WHAT EVELYN DID NEXT

 In 1934, if not earlier, Evelyn became General Secretary of the Parents’ National Educational Union (PNEU), 26 Victoria St SW1, and lived, at least to 1957, at 7 Oakcroft Road, Blackheath.
 At the same (Lewisham) address in 1939, she was a Secretary, living with her sister Elsie Jeanie Whyte and her widowed sister Dorothy Webb.
 Both she and Dorothy were ARP Wardens during WW2.
 By 1967 Evelyn was living at Waverley Abbey House, Farnham.
 Evelyn died in hospital in Hindhead, Surrey, age 87 on the 26th March 1972, 41 years on from the dinner, the “beloved sister of Elsie Jeanie Whyte”.

 Miss Evelyn Whyte, Hutchinson’s Woman’s Who’s Who 1934, Hutchinson & Co.
 London.